+Clients often ask us to update or review a policy and the first question we ask is do you have a policy framework.
 We follow a specific policy framework we have developed based on ISO/IEC 27001 and ISO/IEC 27002 (the South African Standards), best practices, generally accepted security principles, our own expertise and experience in the area of information security, information management, law and risk management.

 You need a structured policy framework

-There is no security policy standard and no general consensus as to what policies or how many should be in place, nor is there general consensus on policy design or content.
+There is no information security policy standard and no general consensus as to what policies or how many should be in place, nor is there general consensus on policy design or content.
 Some organisations have a single generic document which combines policy, guidelines and standards (the combination approach), whilst others have multiple policies, guidelines and standards documents.

-We advocate an approach which clearly differentiates between issue specific, operational policies, standards and procedures, each of which should be set forth in separate documents.
+We advocate an approach which clearly differentiates between issue-specific, operational policies, standards and procedures, each of which should be set forth in separate documents.
 The need to clearly differentiate between them is emphasised by the ISO 9000 Quality Standards for the preparation of internal documentation.
 For example, these ISO standards expressly state that policies must be separate and distinct from procedures.
-The South African Standard leaves it up to the individual organisations concerned to identify various issue specific, operational policies that are related to the topic of interest.
+The South African Standard leaves it up to the individual organisations concerned to identify various issue-specific, operational policies that are related to the topic of interest.

 Policies that are successfully implemented: